-Sautéed apples are the perfect fall dessert, and this healthy paleo recipe, containing no added sugar, is also guilt-free!
+Sautéed apples are the perfect fall dessert, and this healthy recipe, containing no added sugar, is also guilt-free!

 These delicious sautéed apples are also quite healthy.
 Sauteed in butter and flavored with cinnamon, they do not need any added sugar to make them taste great.